block42-blockchain-company/thornode-telegram-bot/README.md

 Make sure that you see a message in the console which indicates that the bot is running.

 ## [Run and test the bot](#run-and-test-the-bot)
 When you created the telegram bot token via BotFather, you gave your bot a certain name (e.g. `thornode_bot`).
 Now search for this name in Telegram, open the chat and hit start!

 At this point, you can play with the bot, see what it does and check that everything works fine!

-The bot persistents all data, which means it stores its chat data in the file `storage/session.data`.
+The bot persists all data, which means it stores its chat data in the file `storage/session.data`.
 Once you stop and restart the bot, everything should continue as if the bot was never stopped.

 If you want to reset your bot's data, simply delete the file `session.data` in the `storage` directory before startup.

 ## [Production](#production)
-In production you do not want to use mock data from the local endpoint but real network data.
+In production, you do not want to use mock data from the local endpoint but real network data.
 To get real data just set `DEBUG=False` and all other environment variables as described in the 'Set environment variables' section.
 If you're using docker-compose to run this Bot, modify the existing variables in `variables.env` file (No need to